deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/misc/customlayers/CustomLayerExampleReadme.md

 These tests should at a minimum include the following:

-1. Tests to ensure that the JSON configuration (to/from JSON) works correctly
+1. Tests to ensure that the JSON configuration (to/from JSON) works correctly This is necessary for networks with your custom layer to function with both model serialization (saving) and Spark training.
 2. Gradient checks to ensure that the implementation is correct

-These tests are implemented in the CustomLayerTests
+These tests are implemented in the CustomLayerExample class.